isabella232/dynamic-media-classic.en-1/help/quick-start-target-classic-integration.md

 **1. Enter your Target Classic URL in the Application General Settings screen.**

-Scene7 needs your Target Classic URL to integrate with Target Classic.
-Copy the portion of your Target Classic URL up to and including *.com*, and enter it in the Scene7 Application General Settings screen.
-See [Integrating Scene7 with Target Classic](integrating-scene7-target-classic.md#integrating_scene7_with_target_classic).
+Dynamic Media Classic needs your Target Classic URL to integrate with Target Classic.
+Copy the portion of your Target Classic URL up to and including *.com*, and enter it in the Dynamic Media Classic Application General Settings screen.
+See [Integrating Dynamic Media Classic with Target Classic](integrating-scene7-target-classic.md#integrating_scene7_with_target_classic).

 **2. Create the offer set**